 Mid-sized routers range from 1-3/4 to 2-1/4hp.
-They are for panel cutting and circle cutting and compatible with ¼ and ½ inch shank bits.
+They are for panel and circle cutting and are compatible with ¼ and ½-inch shank bits.

 The full-size routers range from 3hp to 31/4hp.
 It is used for CNC operations.
 It is annoying for small projects.

 There is a wide range of bases that are on wood routers.
 A fixed base is the standard base that has handles.
 You mount it on a router table since they are limited to edge routing applications.
 The plunge base is ideal for blind grooves and dado cuts.
 It has multiple depth stop settings with micro-adjustments that you tune to your preferences.
 The D-handle base has a knob and a D-shaped handle with a pistol-grip control and a locking On/Off trigger power switch.